LPardue/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 blank line that concludes the successful response's header section;
 data received after that blank line is from the server identified by the request-target.
-Any response other than a successful response indicates that the tunnel has not yet been formed and that the connection remains governed by HTTP.
+Any response other than a successful response indicates that the tunnel has not yet been formed.
+In HTTP/1.1, this means the connection remains governed by HTTP.

 A tunnel is closed when a tunnel intermediary detects that either side has closed its connection: the intermediary MUST attempt to send